suchialex/CINS3002-CW09/instructions.md

   </summary>

   - Add .05 to all the students' GPA
+  - If any student doesn't have GPA, their new gpa will now be .05
   - For example Henry's new GPA will be 3.80, James' should be 0.05, Mary's will be 3.91
 </details>